SolarLincoln/Chanakya/README.md

 ## Future Goals 🤔:
 - Experiment with other classification algorithms (e.g., **Random Forest**, **Bagging**) to compare performance.
 - Tune model hyperparameters for **optimal performance**.
 - Investigate other feature engineering techniques to enhance model predictions.
+I tried creating additional custom features using existing columns, but the effect on accuracy was little-to-none so the idea and code was scrapped.
+- Use PCA loading scores to further analyze the effects of the features on the components, to shed more light on the ranking of features by importance, hopefully leading to a more intuitive understanding of this nebulous dataset.